Code of Conduct 2023

 - be alert to and promptly report any adverse media, or other information available in the public domain related to current or prospective clients that you identify during onboarding or throughout the client relationship, which could be relevant to the management of financial crimes risk

 - be alert to and promptly report any unusual or potentially suspicious activity (including activity that has already occurred or was attempted) that could involve money laundering or terrorist financing, could be designed to evade reporting requirements, has no apparent business or lawful purpose or is not the type of transaction in which a client normally would be expected to engage, including activity involving a client’s source of funds.
 To report potentially suspicious activity, inform the applicable team listed on the Global Financial Crimes Information Lines page or contact the Integrity Hotline.

 Consult the AML InfoPage for additional information.

-Economic sanctions, laws, regulations and programs administered by the U.S. Department of the Treasury’s Office of Foreign Assets Control (OFAC), as well as similar sanctions programs imposed by other governments and supra-governmental organizations such as the United Nations Security Council and the Council of the European Union, prohibit you from engaging in or facilitating, directly or indirectly:
+Economic sanctions, laws, regulations and programs administered by the United States (including by the U.S. Department of the Treasury’s Office of Foreign Assets Control (OFAC)), as well as similar sanctions programs imposed by other governments, such as His Majesty’s Treasury of the United Kingdom and supra-governmental organizations, such as the United Nations Security Council and the Council of the European Union, prohibit you from engaging in or facilitating, directly or indirectly:

 Morgan Stanley prohibits all forms of bribery and corruption.
 You must not: